Nikhileshorg/CMS_data/README.md

 Procedure_success:

 1. Procedure_ID : Unique for every record.
 (Primary Key)
-2. Outcome : FOr every procedure, what is the outcome ?
+2. Outcome : For every procedure, what is the outcome ?

 Procedure_outcomes: